SarwateShubham/IoT-Rule-Engine-GIoTTO/README.md

 Rule engine is a node-red based visual programming tool to use program simple rules to actuate devices that are connected to the Building Depot/ GIoTTO platform.

-It consists for 4 different nodes that :
+It consists for 4 different nodes :

 - GIoTTO-Sensor : The following node is developed in-order to take the sensor readings from the sensors that have been connected to GioTTO.
 - GIoTTO-Condition : The following node is used to allow the user to specify the condition that the value of the sensor needs to be compared with.